Be inspired with recipes created by chefs.

-In January, not only did we celebrate the beginning of a new year, but we also welcomed a new decade; and with that came new food trends.
-2020 is going to be all about collagen powder, keto foods, and harissa.
+In January, not only did we celebrate the beginning of a new year, but we also welcomed a new decade; and with that always comes new food trends like vegan twists, keto foods, new flavour profiles, and re-emerging old favourites.

 When thinking back, how can we forget the sudden appearance of cronuts and frozen yoghurt, as well as acai and poke bowls – but believe it or not, they weren’t the biggest movers and shakers of the decade.

 We’ve uncovered the seven biggest hospitality trends that hit venues across Australia over the past 10 years – no matter what size establishment you were, we guarantee they had an impact.

 By 2012, the way we saw, consumed and created food had shifted forever – all thanks to Instagram.
 When the picture-sharing social media app came to life in 2010, it quickly became a key player in influencing consumer’s desires and minds.
 Suddenly they were eating with their eyes.

 The need for foods that stood out from the crowd was now a must for venues if they wished to receive traction across the platform, which soon became a hub for food-inspo pics.